dcmjs-org/dcmjs/docs/ArrayBufferExpanderListener.md

 When used as a filter in `DicomMetadataListener`, `this` refers to the listener instance, giving the filter access to all listener methods and properties.

-This ensures that any subsequent filters or processing logic always receives individual fragments through the proper `startArray/value/pop` sequence, regardless of how the `AsyncDicomReader` delivers them.
+This ensures that any subsequent filters or processing logic always receives individual fragments through the proper `startObject([])/value/pop` sequence, regardless of how the `AsyncDicomReader` delivers them.

 The resulting data structure will have a `Value` array containing the individual fragments.
+Note that each frame is always delivered as an array, and binary data can be fragmented across multiple ArrayBuffer chunks.

 ## Detection Logic